 Insurance that covers investors for denial of their I-526 petition

-Kurt Reuss: Marc, what criteria do you use to decide whether or not a project is coverable under your I-526 policy?
+Kurt Reuss: What criteria do you use to decide whether or not a project is coverable under your I-526 denial refund policy?

 Kurt Reuss: That sounds like it could be a bit of a challenge to figure out who you want to enroll.
 Obviously, it comes down to the experience of the people involved.